-How to Clean Your Skateboard’s Grip Tape And NOT Ruin It
+How to Clean your Skateboard Grip Tape (3 ways)

 One of the most annoying things that can happen to you in skateboarding is simply getting your grip tape dirty.
 It happens so easily sometimes without you realizing.
 You simply get home after a session and realize your grip tape has is caked in mud.